seivan/SHTestCaseAdditions/README.md

 Overview
 --------
-SHTestCaseAdditions contains asynchronous helpers (as a prefixed category) to write tests in SentTest and/or XCTest for delayed callbacks, like network calls or alert views, action sheets.
-Prefixed category on SenTestCase and XCTestCase.
+Prefixed Asynchronous test helpers as a category on SenTestCase and XCTestCase

 * Swizzle and junk free
 * Prefixed selectors.